ERASER: Machine Unlearning in MLaaS via an Inference Serving-Aware Approach: Introduction

 \section{Introduction}

-Machine Learning (ML) has witnessed a meteoric rise in its applications across diverse areas, becoming not only ubiquitous but also essential to enhance user experience \cite{hazelwood2018applied,shaya2010intelligent,bartlett2005recognizing,hauswald2015sirius}.
-ML-powered applications are oftentimes supported by ML-as-a-Service (MLaaS) \cite{SageMaker2018,Tensorflow2018,Nvidia2020} on the \emph{server} side (e.g., cloud platforms \cite{aws2018,azure2018,cloud2018}), whereby the ML model is built on a large training dataset collected from numerous individuals (i.e., \emph{data owners}) and then deployed to serve inference requests from application users (i.e., \emph{queriers}).
-The server in MLaaS is responsible for handling requests from both queriers and data owners at the same time, with each group having its own unique requirements and concerns.
-For queriers, the server's primary goal is to provide timely responses to their inference requests, keeping inference latency within an acceptable limit \cite{DBLP:conf/nsdi/CrankshawWZFGS17,DBLP:conf/usenix/ZhangYWY19,DBLP:conf/osdi/GujaratiKAHKVM20,gupta2020deeprecsys,DBLP:conf/usenix/Romero0YK21,gunasekaran2022cocktail}.
-For data owners, a striking concern is the risk to their data privacy, which is susceptible to privacy attacks such as black-box membership inference attacks (MIA) \cite{li2021membership,liu2022ml} that can determine if a training sample exists based on inference results.
+Machine Learning (ML) has witnessed a meteoric rise in its applications across diverse areas \cite{hazelwood2018applied,shaya2010intelligent,bartlett2005recognizing,hauswald2015sirius}, and the ML-powered applications are oftentimes supported by ML-as-a-Service (MLaaS) \cite{SageMaker2018,Tensorflow2018,Nvidia2020} on the \emph{server} side (e.g., cloud platforms \cite{aws2018,azure2018,cloud2018}), whereby the ML model is built on a large training dataset collected from numerous individuals (i.e., \emph{data owners}) and then deployed to serve inference requests from application users (i.e., \emph{queriers}) as depicted in Figure \ref{fig: mlaas}.
+The server's primary objective is to provide queriers with timely responses to their inference requests, keeping inference latency within the bounds of service-level objectives (SLOs) to ensure a satisfactory user experience. \cite{DBLP:conf/nsdi/CrankshawWZFGS17,DBLP:conf/usenix/ZhangYWY19,DBLP:conf/osdi/GujaratiKAHKVM20,gupta2020deeprecsys,DBLP:conf/usenix/Romero0YK21,gunasekaran2022cocktail}.
+Failure to maintain an acceptable latency could result in clients turning to competitors or incurring penalties.

+Equally crucial, yet previously less explored, is that data owners can submit requirements to revoke their consent for the use of their data due to privacy concerns, demanding the server to delete their data and erase its influence on the trained model.
+This could be driven by fears that their data is susceptible to privacy attacks via model inferences, such as black-box membership inference attacks (MIA) \cite{li2021membership,liu2022ml, DBLP:conf/iclr/WatsonGCS22, Zhang_2024_WACV, chen2022amplifying, long2018understanding, long2020pragmatic, liu2022membership, liu2022ml, li2021membership}, which deduce the presence of training samples based on inference results.
+This right is upheld by data protection regulations worldwide, including the European Union's General Data Protection Regulation (GDPR) \cite{mantelero2013eu}, Luxembourg's Commission Nationale pour la Protection des Données (CNPD)\cite{CNPD}, and the California Consumer Privacy Act (CCPA) \cite{California2023}.